-(30) Applicants who are identified as elite athletes or performers under the Elite Athletes and Performers Policy may be considered for admission on the basis of individual assessment.

-(31) The Pro Vice Chancellor (Academic Quality) approves the method to calculate an applicant's Selection Rank.
+- (30) Applicants who are identified as elite athletes or performers under the Support for Students with Additional Requirements Schedule may be considered for admission on the basis of individual assessment. - (31) The Pro Vice Chancellor (Academic Quality) approves the method to calculate an applicant's Selection Rank.